ychoquet/GeoView/docs/programming/object-oriented.md

    // it will not be null or undefined when used.
 It is not initialized by the constructor.
 We declare it here
    // to make it clear that this AbstractGeoviewLayerConfig class owns (and expects) these attributes.

-   // The initialSettings property is initialized by the metadata processing methods or ultimately by the
+   // The initialSettings property is initialized by the applyDefaultValues and the metadata processing methods.
-   // applyDefaultValueToUndefinedFields method executed following metadata processing.

    /** Initial settings to apply to the GeoView layer at creation time. */ initialSettings!: TypeLayerInitialSettings;